-Coursework includes three courses in AutoCAD, one course in SolidWorks, and college algebra, with a combined 16 credit hours of courses.
+Coursework includes three courses in AutoCAD, and an approved Drafting Elective, with a combined 12 credit hours of courses.
 Students completing the pathways certificate will be prepared for an entry-level drafting position.

 The required courses for the pathways certificate are included in the one-year certificate for Engineering and Drafting Technician and two-year AAS program for Civil Engineering and Surveying Technology.
 Students completing the drafting pathways certificate may continue with the one-year completion certificate, two-year AAS, or two-year Engineering: University Transfer program (depending on math level), if desired.